The Kalahari

 2. See the black-maned Kalahari lion

-3. Excellent predator viewing – wild dog, cheetah, leopard & jackal
+3. Excellent predator viewing – wild dog, cheetah, leopard &amp jackal

-4. Balloon safaris, bushmen walks & quad biking
+4. Balloon safaris, bushmen walks &amp quad biking

 5. Spectacular scenery